ShenaoW/shenaow.github.io/_pages/about.md

 Hi, there!
 I’m a master student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology (HUST), supervised by Prof. [Haoyu Wang](https://howiepku.github.io/).
 Previously, I received my B.Eng. degree at Xidian University, under supervision of Prof. [Hui Li](https://web.xidian.edu.cn/lihui/index.html) in June 2023.

-I am interested in improving the security of mobile systems and having an impact in the real world.
-My current research interests include Mobile/Web Security, OSS Security and LLM Security:
+I am interested in the intersection of security, program analysis, and AI systems.
+To understand and mitigate evolving system security & privacy threats, I work to design and develop practical tools with program analysis techniques to detect and defend against a wide range of vulnerabilities in various systems, e.g. OSS supply chain, universal endpoint, LLM infrastructure and other AI systems.

-- Mobile/Web Security: WebView-based Apps
+- OSS Supply Chain: NodeJS/PyPI Code Poisoning (ASE'23, ASE'24)
-- OSS Security: NodeJS/PyPI Code Poisoning
+- Universal Endpoint: ransomware (CCS'24), miniapp security (ASE'23) & privacy (SE 2030)
-- LLM Security: Pre-trained Model Supply Chain Security, LLM4Security
+- LLM Infra: Pre-trained Model Supply Chain (ASE'24, SE 2030)

 If you would like to reach me, please send an email to [shenaowang [AT] hust.edu.cn](mailto:shenaowang@hust.edu.cn).